My UX Design Process

 2. Research and Analyze

-Once I've got an understanding of the background and requirements I dive deeper and look at the research.
+Once I have an understanding of the background and requirements I dive deeper and look at the research.
 What does the data say about the users?
 What feedback has been collected?
 If little research exists then time to conduct some.

 • Ask questions